Czyz7/k_R_C/docs/Policies/Availability Notice.md

 Good Morning/Good Afternoon,

 Please be advised of my EXTENDED Unavailability below.
-I am aware my members will be temporarily
+I am aware my members will be temporarily reassigned to other Housing Case Managers in the interim.

-reassigned to other Housing Case Managers in the interim.
-I also understand I will not be compensated for

-the days I am Unavailable.
-I will
+I also understand I will not be compensated for the days I am Unavailable.

 Date(s): 12/01/2024-12/07/2024